Working with Migraine Disease

 FMLA leave has some requirements you have to meet, according to the US Department of Labor.
 First, you have to work for a covered employer.
 You must have worked for that employer for at least 12 months.
-It requires you to have worked 1,250 hours during that 12 month period.
-Lastly, your employer must have at least 50 employees working with 75 miles.
-For me, that was not a problem as I worked 50 hour work weeks, and the company I worked for was huge and had several locations.
+It requires you to have worked 1,250 hours during that 12-month period.
+Lastly, your employer must have at least 50 employees working within 75 miles.
+For me, that was not a problem as I worked 50-hour workweeks, and the company I worked for was huge and had several locations.
 I felt empowered by having FMLA protection.
 My migraine-related absences were protected, which was a huge relief to me.
 I was then able to really start caring for myself, even if it was too little too late in my case.

 My work absences were adding up